arthurTemporim/gsoc-rocketchat/README.md

 * I Implemented the bot behavior in the botkit studio, if you want to test, this is my `.env` file:

+* **Important**: **botkit studio** have a limited number of requests, so maybe when you try to use this bot with my token, the bot can not be able to answer.
+If you have some trouble, email me or create an issue :D

 ```
 # Environment Config